Getting The Most From The 2024 UK Corporate Governance Reforms

 • The CFO presents the Board Pack to the Board at their meeting.
 The results are discussed and challenged by the Board.
 Minutes and actions from the meeting are captured and, where applicable, cascaded to the Senior Finance Manager for follow-up.

-• The Senior Finance Manager files the minutes/actions from the Board meeting together with the Board pack and ERP reports on SharePoint site XYZ as evidence.”
+• The Senior Finance Manager files the minutes/actions from the Board meeting and the Board pack and ERP reports on SharePoint site XYZ as evidence.”

 Control Effectiveness Enhances Governance

-Our key message is that it is crucial to educate your C-suite and board as we move towards a UK-wide SOx-like governance framework.
+Our key message is that it is crucial to educate your C-suite and board as we move towards the 2024 Code updates taking effect for 2025 data.
 Equally important will be to ensure that senior and middle management has a good understanding of the requirements.
 Their support early on will enable your success.
-It results in the new internal controls reporting requirements not being seen as simply a checkbox for the organisation but instead strengthening its governance
+It results in the new internal controls reporting requirements not being seen as simply a checkbox for the organisation but instead strengthening its governance.
+At the same time, the Board will have the needed assurance on the new requirements, so they can also sleep well at night!

 Need More Support on Control Effectiveness?